 In January 2008, our PEO put into place a broad overhead reduction plan across all internal departments.
-This plan was modified during fiscal 2009 and remains in effect as of the date of this report.
+This plan was modified during Fiscal 2010 and remains in effect as of the date of this report.
 The plan occurred in various phases.
 The initial component provided for a temporary mandated 10% reduction in base salary of our Senior Vice Presidents and above.
-The remaining components initiated during the fourth quarter of fiscal 2009 mandated the following additional reductions:
+The remaining components initiated during the fourth quarter of Fiscal 2009 mandated the following additional reductions:

-- The Chairman received additional reductions to total 25% during fiscal 2009.
-Effective in March of 2009, he will temporarily forego all but \$8,136 of his annual salary. - The Chief Executive Officer received additional reductions for a total reduction of 25% in base salary. - Divisional Presidents received additional reductions for a total reduction of 15% in base salary (including guaranteed minimums, if applicable). - Vice Presidents received a reduction of 10% in base salary to mirror those previously implemented for Senior Vice Presidents. - All other employees received a reduction of 10% in base salary.
+- The Chairman received additional reductions to total 25% during Fiscal 2009.
+During the first half of Fiscal 2010, the Chairman temporarily relinquished all but 2% of his salary. - The Chief Executive Officer received additional reductions for a total reduction of 25% in base salary. - Divisional Presidents received additional reductions for a total reduction of 15% in base salary (including guaranteed minimums, if applicable). - Vice Presidents received a reduction of 10% in base salary to mirror those previously implemented for Senior Vice Presidents. - All other employees received a reduction of 10% in base salary.

-When the reduction program is ended, base salaries will be restored prospectively.
-Accordingly, the pro-rated impact of base salary reductions for executives presented are reflected in the Salary column in the Fiscal 2009 Summary Compensation Table.
+In April 2010, one-half of the 10% reduction was restored for all employees below Vice President.
+When the reduction program is ended, remaining base salary reductions will be restored prospectively.
+Accordingly, the impact of base salary reductions for executives presented are reflected in the Salary column in the Fiscal 2010 Summary Compensation Table.

-As part of the Overhead Reduction Program, the Company temporarily suspended the matching portion related to the Company's 401(k) Plan and Deferred Compensation Plan outlined in their respective sections of this proxy.
+As part of the Overhead Reduction Program, the Company has continued the temporary suspension of the matching portion related to the Company's 401(k) Plan and Deferred Compensation Plan outlined in their respective sections of this proxy.